vegetarian recipes site header

 2. Roast coriander, cumin, black pepper seeds lightly.

-3. Add ajwain and Grind to fine powder.
+3. Add ajwain and grind to fine powder.

 4. Add chili, coriander and mint leaves, ginger and grind to a fine paste using a little water.